infinohq/jdbc/README.md

 ## Download and Installation

-The driver is available for download from [Maven](https://repo1.maven.org/maven2/org/Infino/driver/Infino-sql-jdbc/), from [Artifacts page](https://Infino.org/artifacts) on Infino.org at the very bottom and from [automated CI workflow](https://github.com/Infino-project/sql-jdbc/actions/workflows/sql-jdbc-test-and-build-workflow.yml).
+The driver is available for download from [Maven](https://repo1.maven.org/maven2/org/Infino/driver/Infino-jdbc/), from [Artifacts page](https://infino.ai/artifacts) on infino.ai at the very bottom and from [automated CI workflow](https://github.com/infinohq/jdbc/actions/workflows/jdbc-test-and-build-workflow.yml).

 ## Using the driver